Skip to content

 People hear “paper insulation” and picture a fire hazard.
 It’s the opposite.
 The paper fibre is treated with borate.
 Boric acid suppresses smouldering, borax suppresses flame spread.
 Sustainability Victoria’s housing manual puts it plainly: “the treatment ensures that, if the material does ignite, the flame will not spread.”
 CSIRO’s thermal-insulation guidance describes borate-treated cellulose the same way.

 In Australia, the early-fire-hazard behaviour of a building material is measured by the AS/NZS 1530.3 test.
-I’ll be straight with you on the language: correctly borate-treated cellulose is fire-retardant, it resists flame spread, and it’s smoulder-resistant, but I’ll never call it “fireproof”, because nothing in a roof is.
+Here’s the precise language: correctly borate-treated cellulose is fire-retardant, it resists flame spread, and it’s smoulder-resistant, but I’ll never call it “fireproof”, because nothing in a roof is.

 Read our full fire-resistance answer →